zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/10-maintaining-clusters/01-maintaining-clustered-installations.md

 # Maintaining Clustered Installations

 Maintaining a [cluster](../04-performance-and-scalability/01-configuring-clustering-for-high-availability.md) is a big responsibility.
-It includes deploying new and updated plugins and modules, applying [fix packs](../09-maintaining-a-liferay-dxp-installation/01-installing-patches.md), making configuration changes, and more.
+It includes deploying new and updated plugins and modules, [installing fix packs](../09-maintaining-a-liferay-dxp-installation/01-installing-patches.md), changing configurations, and more.
 Maximizing server uptime and minimizing risks take priority when applying changes.
 Liferay DXP supports using standard cluster maintenance techniques.

 -   [Rolling restarts](./02-rolling-restarts.md): Nodes are shut down and updated one at a time.
 -   [Blue-green deployment](./blue-green-deployments.md): Blue-green involves duplicating the current environment (*blue* environment), updating the duplicate (*green* environment), and cutting over users to the updated environment (green).